 Which Should You Choose?

 If you are cooking for 1-2 people: single drawer.
-The capacity is sufficient and the smaller unit is easier to store.
+The capacity is sufficient, the smaller unit is easier to store, and you avoid paying for a second basket you may not use.

 If you are cooking for 3-4 people or regularly make multi-component meals: dual zone is worth it.
 The ability to cook chips at 200°C and fish at 180°C simultaneously, finishing at the same time, is a genuine convenience.